7 Things to Know Before Starting a Food Cart Franchise Business

 Individual food carts/kiosks require separate business permits.
 As a franchisee, if you’re planning to operate in multiple locations, you’ll need to register those as separate business locations.

-A business permit is acquired from the Mayor’s Office of the local government unit where you plan to set up shop.
-Requirements vary per city/municipality, but you’ll usually be asked for the following:
+A business permit is acquired from the city or municipality where you plan to set up shop.
+Requirements vary per local government unit, but you’ll usually be asked for:

-Loft can ease the burden of the business registration process in the Philippines.
-Our team will ensure no requirement is amiss and save you the trip to government offices.
+Our team can ease the burden of the business registration process in the Philippines.
+We will ensure no requirement is amiss and save you the trip to government offices.

 When considering a franchise, inquire about the support services included in the package.
 Knowing the kind of support — material or otherwise — you can expect will give you an idea of which franchise will bring you closer to a decent return on investment.